If you’ve never had dirt cake – or as I know it: Kansas Dirt Cake – then you haven’t lived.

 - When your pudding is almost set, whip your coconut whipped cream.
 Remove can from fridge, being careful not to shake or turn it and remove top.
 Gently scoop out the top hardened "cream" into the chilled bowl, leaving the liquid watery part behind.
 You can use this for smoothies or in baking, if you wish.
 Otherwise discard it.

 - Use a handheld mixer to whip the coconut cream until it begins to look like whipped cream - about minute.
-Then add 3 Tbsp powdered sugar.
+Then add smaller measurement of powdered sugar (3 Tbsp as original recipe is written).
 Beat again until light and airy - about 2-3 minutes.
 Set in fridge.

-- In a separate bowl whip the "cream cheese" until light and airy, then add in the remaining 1 cup powdered sugar 1/4 cup at a time.
+- In a separate bowl whip the "cream cheese" until light and airy, then add in the remaining powdered sugar 1/4 cup at a time (total 1 cup as original recipe is written // adjust if altering batch size).
 By this time the pudding should be set.
 Add this to the cream cheese mixture and beat until well combined.
 Next fold in coconut whipped cream until incorporated.
 Set in fridge.

 - In the meantime, pulverize your Oreos in a food processor or with a rolling pin and plastic bag.